UoY-RoboStar/robochart-ann-components/README.md

 - Files to use Marabou to prove that an ANN component (`AnglePIDANN`) conforms to a controller (`AnglePID_C`).
 - CSPM documents that show our ANN Circus semantics are equivalent to our CSPM semantics.

+The `M2MValidation` directory contains our first validation files for the Epsilon M2M translation.

 The `Validation` directory contains a Java implementation of our CSP semantics, written using the JCSP library.
 The directory `JCSP_JML_Previous_Version` contains an old version of our JCSP implementation with Java Modelling Language (JML) annotations.